ZeroFoxtrotAlpha/.paris/README.md

 # .paris
-.paris is a file format for interpreting morse
+.paris is a file format for interpreting morse based on CSV

 1. Training and Decoding Research